How Cilantro Can Help You Detox

 The presence of thyroid antibodies can be an indicator of Hashimoto’s (autoimmune hypothyroidism) or Graves’ Disease (autoimmune hyperthyroidism).
 Doctor’s don’t know what causes the immune system to attack the thyroid; therefore, effective treatment can vary greatly from patient to patient.
 Potential triggers include (but are not limited to) genetics, viruses, bacteria, and estrogen fluctuations.
 There are also environmental triggers, like mercury exposure.
 Studies have shown a direct link between mercury exposure and an increase in thyroid antibodies.

 For starters, we can minimize our exposure to heavy metals by filtering our drinking water, avoiding mercury amalgam fillings, avoiding smoking, and carefully selecting which types of fish to consume.
-This is good practice for anyone, especially children.
+This is good practice for anyone and especially important for children.

 The Monterey Bay Aquarium’s Seafood Watch is an amazing resource for consumers.
-Their handy wallet cards can help us make choices that are healthy for both our bodies, and for fish populations.
+Their handy wallet cards can help us make choices that are healthy for both our bodies, and our oceans.
 Click here to find a printable consumer guide for your state, outlining which seafood choices are lower in mercury.
 They offer specific recommendations for sushi if you’re into that, and they even have an app.

 This medical study provides evidence that cilantro can accelerate the body’s urinary excretion of mercury and lead from the body.
-Another study showed that lead levels in tissues were significantly decreased in laboratory mice by administering coriander.
+Another study showed that lead levels in tissues were significantly decreased in laboratory mice by administering coriander (the seed form of cilantro, and the name for leafy cilantro in some cultures).

-The takeaway: Incorporating more cilantro into our diets can help support the body’s natural detox pathways.
+The takeaway: Incorporating more cilantro into our diets can help support the body’s natural detox pathways, especially when it comes to heavy metals like mercury and lead.

 Cilantro can be so much more than just a garnish.
-Check out these mouth-watering Thyroid Refresh recipes,which make it easy to add cilantro to your thyroid-friendly diet.
+These mouth-watering recipes make it easy to add more cilantro to your thyroid-friendly diet.

 - Chicken Cilantro – This recipe takes the cake as far as cilantro-centric cooking goes.

-- Thai Chicken Soup with Coconut Milk – This delicious soup is quick and easy to make.
+- Thai Chicken Soup with Coconut Milk – This delicious soup is quick, easy, and full of bright flavors.

-- Hearty AIP Breakfast Bowl – Packed with anti-inflammatory goodness, this breakfast soup will get you ready to take on the day.
+- Hearty AIP Breakfast Bowl – Packed with anti-inflammatory goodness, this breakfast bowl will get you ready to take on the day.

-- 🔒 Sticky Garlic & Lime Salmon with Raw Coconut Chutney – Cilantro is added to the chutney as a delicious cooling complement to the salmon.
+- 🔒 Sticky Garlic & Lime Salmon with Raw Coconut Chutney – Cilantro is added to the chutney as a delicious cooling compliment to the salmon.

 I hope you’ve found some food for thought here, and a little added inspiration to load up on that garnish.